-The Arabuko-Sokoke forest is recognised as one of Kenya’s most valuable natural assets and has been ranked as the second most important forest for conservation of threatened bird species in Africa.
-The Friends of Arabuko-Sokoke forest is supporting the Kenya Forest Service (KFS) and Kenya Wildlife Service (KWS) in addressing the many problems the forest has.
+The Friends of Arabuko-Sokoke forest is supporting the forest management team and specifically the Kenya Forest Service (KFS) and Kenya Wildlife Service (KWS) in addressing the many problems the forest has.

 - stopping illegal logging which unfortunately is prevalent.

 - stopping illegal poaching of all animals including elephant, which is increasing.